ministryofjustice/bichard7-next-core/packages/cli/README.md

 b7 cloudwatch user-service --start-time <hours> <email address>
 ```

-If you do not proide the `--start-time or -s` flag it defaults to an hour.
+If you do not provide the `--start-time or -s` flag it defaults to an hour.
 The email address uses a wildcard so you can specify a partial email if we want to check for all user login for a specific time frame if users are reporting Bichard is down.

 `b7 cloudwatch user-service --start-time 2 avonandsomerset`